Osceola: Early life

-Osceola was named Billy Powell at his birth in 1804 in the Creek village of Talisi, which means "Old Town."
+Osceola was named Billy Powell at his birth in 1804 in the Upper Creek village of Talisi, which means "Old Town".
 The village site, now the city of Tallassee, Alabama, was located on the banks of the Tallapoosa River about 20 mi upstream from Fort Toulouse where the Tallapoosa and the Coosa rivers meet to form the Alabama River.
 The residents of the original Talisi village and of the current city of Tallassee were a mixture of several ethnicities.
 The Muscogee Creek were among the Indigenous peoples of the Southeastern Woodlands, and some of them held enslaved black people.
 Powell was believed to have ancestors from all of these groups.
 His mother was Polly Coppinger, a mixed-race Creek woman, and his father was most likely William Powell, a Scottish trader.

 Polly was also of Muscogee and European ancestry, as the daughter of Ann McQueen and Jose Coppinger.
 Because the Muscogee had a matrilineal kinship system, Polly and Ann's children were all born into their mother's clan.
 They were reared by their mothers and their maternal male relatives following Muscogee cultural practices, and they gained their social status from their mother's people.
 Ann McQueen was also mixed-race Muscogee Creek; her father, James McQueen, was Scottish.
 Ann was probably the sister or aunt of Peter McQueen, a prominent Muscogee leader and warrior.
 Like his mother, Billy Powell was raised in the Muscogee Creek confederacy.

 Billy Powell's maternal grandfather, James McQueen, was a ship-jumping Scottish sailor who in 1716 became the first recorded white person to trade with the Muscogee Creek Confederacy in Alabama.
 He stayed in the area as a fur trader and married into a Muscogee family, becoming closely involved with these people.
 He was buried in 1811 at the Indian cemetery in Franklin, Alabama, near a Methodist missionary church for the Muscogee.